Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation: Proof of Theorems

+\begin{lemma}[Decision trees and Random Forests] Any axis-aligned decision tree whose nonempty leaves predict the training-set majority, and whose empty leaves fall back to the global training-set majority, predicts $-y(p)$.
+Any Random Forest aggregating such trees also predicts $-y(p)$. \end{lemma}

-\begin{proof}[Proof of Lemma~\ref{lem:rf}] Any axis-aligned leaf is a subcube with $m$ free coordinates.
+\begin{proof}[Proof of Lemma~\ref{lem:rf}] Any nonempty axis-aligned leaf is a subcube with $m$ free coordinates.
 For $m \geq 1$, parity is balanced on the subcube: pairing each point with its neighbour from flipping one free coordinate establishes a bijection that flips parity, giving $2^{m-1}$ of each label.
-Removing $p$ leaves $2^{m-1}-1$ correct vs $2^{m-1}$ wrong; majority is $-y(p)$.
-For $m=0$, the leaf $\{p\}$ is empty; the fallback also yields $-y(p)$ (global training set: $2^{n-1}-1$ correct vs $2^{n-1}$ wrong).
-Every tree predicts $-y(p)$; any ensemble does too. \end{proof}
+If the leaf contains the held-out point $p$, then removing $p$ leaves $2^{m-1}-1$ points with label $y(p)$ and $2^{m-1}$ points with label $-y(p)$, so the majority is $-y(p)$.
+If the leaf does not contain $p$, its prediction is irrelevant to the query at $p$.
+For $m=0$, the query leaf is the singleton $\{p\}$, which contains no training examples because $p\notin T$; by the stated fallback convention it predicts the global training-set majority, which is $-y(p)$ because $T$ contains $2^{n-1}-1$ points with label $y(p)$ and $2^{n-1}$ with label $-y(p)$.
+Every tree predicts $-y(p)$ at $p$, so any majority-vote or averaging ensemble does too. \end{proof}